david26694/cluster-experiments/README.md

 ## 📖 What is cluster-experiments?

 `cluster-experiments` provides a complete toolkit for designing, running, and analyzing experiments, with particular strength in handling **clustered randomization** and complex experimental designs.
-Originally developed to address challenges in **switchback experiments** and scenarios with **network effects** where standard randomization isn't feasible, it has evolved into a general-purpose experimentation framework supporting both simple A/B tests and sophisticated designs.
+Originally developed to address challenges in **switchback experiments** and scenarios with **network effects** where standard randomization isn't feasible, it has evolved into a general-purpose experimentation framework supporting both simple A/B tests and other randomization designs.

 ### Why "cluster"?